quandora/qed/README.md

   * `build/qed-all.js` - include the editor code and all dependencies (marked.js and MutationObserver.js).
   * `build/qed-core.js` - include the editor code and the MutationObserver.js dependency.
   * `build/qed.js`- include only the editor code.
 No dependencies are included.

 The minified versions of these files are ending in `.min.js`.
 The `build/qed.min.js` file is about **57K** and gziped is about **15K**.

+**Note**: Usually when using the markdown editor you will want to use the preview too - in that case it is better to define a custom stylesheet for the preview - oherwise you will end up with the browser defaults which are not very pretty.
+We have an example of such a stylesheet in `demo/preview.css` that you can use - it is not the best one - but surely better than the browser defaults.

 ## Building